enchiko/Metin2-SendInput/README.md

 # Metin2-SendInput
-Sendint Input to Metin2 with C# (Simulate key press, works on everything...
+Sending Input to Metin2 with C# (Simulate key press, works on everything...
 I guess..)

 Hello, i didnt find anyone who made C# script where you can simulate keyboard press.
 I made little bit of research in pinvoke.net (take me about 3-4 days) and created this dll.